UshaAngular/terraform-code-assessment/README.md

 - The Lambda functions are compatible with Python 3.12 runtime.

 ## Further enhancements in future
-later this code can be further enhanced to process the file in outbound and write to inbound bucket after any fie processing logic is performed.
+-later this code can be further enhanced to process the file in outbound and write to inbound bucket after any fie processing logic is performed.
-Trigger the Lambda only when a new file is uploaded to the outbound bucket, ensuring each file is processed once.
+-Trigger the Lambda only when a new file is uploaded to the outbound bucket, ensuring each file is processed once.
-To persist state, we can use DynamoDB, S3 object metadata, or S3 event-driven design.
+-To persist state, we can use DynamoDB, S3 object metadata, or S3 event-driven design.
 Lambda itself cannot remember state between runs.
----

 ## Troubleshooting